-ROCO LokMaus:
+Roco LokMaus:

-It is a "train-set brand" but it is about the best of them, and in reality has matured to become a nice control system.
+It is a "train-set" brand, but it is about the best of them, and in reality has matured to become a nice control system.
 I've included them because they're widely distributed and have kept a sensible cross-compatibility with standards.
-Because of this we now also stock Roco in its original form and as the newer "Z21" screen based system.

-(It is now also sold under Fleischmann by the way... same thing but in Blue).
-Roco pricing is generally good, making Roco a popular choice among modellers as a "Starter pack" or "second handset" controller for Lenz.
-Be careful though - there are several versions and the basic "Maus" very commonly seen on E-bay at tempting prices is not always what you think!
+Roco pricing is generally good, making them a popular choice among modellers as a "starter pack" or second handset controller for Lenz.
+Be careful though, there are several versions and the basic "Maus" very commonly seen on e-bay at tempting prices is not always what you think!

-I LIKE: the "MAUS" -It has some nice features and in its new incarnation it no longer looks like the "computer mouse" it once was - but in its new incarnation as a fully-fledged DCC controller it is nice to hold and use.
+I LIKE: The "Maus" - it has some nice features and is nice to hold and use.
 Overall a very much more useful device than its predecessors!